Ronald Grigor Suny: Reception

 Sebouh Aslanian described Looking toward Ararat as "arguably the most widely acclaimed work on Armenian history published in the West."

 In Armenia, Suny, along with other diaspora Armenian scholars, was attacked for challenging the nationalist historiography of Soviet and post-Soviet writers in the Armenian republic.
-Zori Balayan considered Suny's Looking Toward Ararat: Armenia in Modern History as being a pasquinade.
+Zori Balayan considered Suny's Looking toward Ararat to be a pasquinade.
 In 1997, after an appearance at a conference at the American University of Armenia, Suny was accused by nationalist historians of lacking Armenian patriotism and using unverifiable evidence in his claim that Muslims dominated in the population of Yerevan at the turn of the twentieth century.
 Suny defended his view by arguing that the data came from imperial Russian censuses and had previously been used by serious Armenian historians in the West like George Bournoutian and Richard G. Hovannisian.
-In 1998, Armenian historian Armen Ayvazyan published the book The History of Armenia as Presented in American Historiography, a significant part of which was dedicated to criticizing Suny's Looking Toward Ararat.
+In 1998, Armenian historian Armen Ayvazyan published the book The History of Armenia as Presented in American Historiography, a significant part of which was dedicated to criticizing Suny's Looking toward Ararat.

+In March 2026, Suny and several other prominent scholars signed a petition in protest against the decision of Armenian Prime Minister Nikol Pashinyan to dismiss Edita Gzoyan, the director of the Armenian Genocide Museum-Institute at Tsitsernakaberd in Yerevan.
+Voicing their "deep concern" over the incident, the scholars expressed opposition to "the silencing of independent academic voices in favor of political convenience."